redhat-developer/odo/docs/proposals/event-notification.md

 **Detailed build status**: An indication of which step in the build process the build is in.
 For example: are we 'Compiling application', or are we 'Running unit tests'?

-**App status**: Determine if an application is running, using container status (for both local and Kubernetes, various status: containercreating, started, restarting, etc), or whether an HTTP/S request to the root application URL returns an HTTP response with any status code.
+**App status**: Determine if an application is running, using container status (for both local and Kubernetes, various status: containercreating, started, restarting, etc), `supervisord ctl status`, or whether an HTTP/S request to the root application URL returns an HTTP response with any status code.

 **Detailed application status**:
 - While app status works well for standalone application frameworks (Go, Node Express, Spring Boot), it works less well for full server runtimes such as Java EE application servers like OpenLiberty/WildFly that may begin responding to Web requests before the user's deployed WAR/EAR application has finished startup.